 Health history, wellness goals, and concerns are all addressed in primary care.
 Through routine checkups or non-emergency medical care, providers help patients achieve and maintain wellness.
 Primary care providers offer comprehensive care including disease prevention and screenings, diagnosis and treatment of various illnesses, education related to disease prevention and treatment, injury care, counseling, and coordination of care.
 For patients that have complex or severe medical problems, primary care providers refer patients to highly trained specialist and follow up with the patient and specialist to ensure top-quality care and best possible health outcomes are received.

-Roseman Medical Group has a dedicated team of primary care physicians and nurse practitioners that offer a wide range of primary care services to treat people of all ages, maintain health, treat illness, or manage chronic diseases.
-We offer patient-centered healthcare for every stage of life.
+Roseman Medical Group has a dedicated team of primary care physicians and nurse practitioners that offer a wide range of patient-centered primary care services to treat adult patients, maintain health, treat illness, or manage chronic diseases.

 Preventative care is a focus in primary care.
 Preventative/well visits allow primary care providers to identify potential problems as well as determine if family history or lifestyle choices could affect a patient’s health in the future.
 Preventative/well visits help keep patients healthy and play an important role in a patient’s lifelong health.